tonymitchell/tonymitchell/_posts/2022-05-21-setup-avr-toolchain-on-wsl.md

 This approach should work in most versions of Windows.

 1. Install the Windows version of avrdude.
-See [Windows-based]({% post_url 2022-05-21-setup-avr-toolchain-on-windows %})
+See "Install AVR Dude" section of [Windows-based]({% post_url 2022-05-21-setup-avr-toolchain-on-windows %}) tutorial.
 1. Ensure avrdude.exe is on the PATH.

 You can run avrdude from either Windows command prompt, or WSL, but if calling from WSL you need to include the full executable name including the extension -- avrdude.exe -- such as: